 Learn about courses to help you:

 No matter what career you have or seek, every employer hopes for high-level skills with business productivity software.
 They want you to be able to support business decisions with data stored in a database like Microsoft Access and analyzed with a spreadsheet like Microsoft Excel.
-They want you to present that data in attention-grabbing presentations using tools like Microsoft PowerPoint and Adobe Captivate.
+They want you to present that data in interactive attention-grabbing presentations using tools like Microsoft PowerPoint and Adobe Captivate.

 Corporate trainers and school technologists alike need to know how to construct learning materials that keep students on the edge of their seats.
 This involves learning the latest tips and tricks of the training trade based on both research and the long experience of seasoned professionals.

 You will learn this and more in Design For Technologists.
 Those seeking high-paying jobs as school computer learning specialist will also need to know where to find the best games, videos, and learning materials on the Internet for their students.
 To learn this, park your chassis in EDT 6375: Survey of Web Resources.

 Video recording and production is both a fascinating hobby and a useful job skill.
 It involves shooting, lighting, sound control, editing, titling, and transferring the finished product to DVD.
 In EDT 6355: Movie Making and Editing with Adobe Premiere, we learn to make video from instructional videos produced by the nation's top working professionals.